Agent-Omit: Adaptive Context Omission for Efficient LLM Agents: Experiments

 \subsection{Ablation Study}

-To evaluate the contribution of each component in \textbf{Agent-Omit}, we conduct an ablation study by removing specific modules and changing hyperparameter during the SFT and RL stages.
+To evaluate the contribution of each component in \textbf{Agent-Omit}, we conduct an ablation study by removing specific modules and changing hyperparameters during the SFT and RL stages.
 The variants are denoted as: Agent-Omit w/o STO/MTO (removing Single/Multi-Turn Omission data in SFT stage), Agent-Omit w/o PT/FT (removing Partial/Full Trajectory sampling in RL stage), and Agent-Omit w/o OR (removing Omission Reward from RL training).

-The results are shown in Figure \ref{fig_ablation}, we derive the key observations: \begin{itemize} [leftmargin=*, nosep] \item \textbf{Dual Gain:} Both the SFT and RL stages contribute significantly to the improvements in agent effectiveness and efficiency, as evidenced by the green region in Figure \ref{fig_ablation}.
+The results are shown in Figure \ref{fig_ablation}, we derive the following key observations: \begin{itemize} [leftmargin=*, nosep] \item \textbf{Dual Gain:} Both the SFT and RL stages contribute significantly to the improvements in agent effectiveness and efficiency, as evidenced by the green region in Figure \ref{fig_ablation}.

 \item \textbf{For the SFT phase:} Single-turn omission data proves to be the dominant factor, facilitating the agent's fundamental capability to handle omission behaviors effectively.

 \item \textbf{For the RL stage:} Partial trajectory sampling plays a more critical role for training gains than full trajectory sampling.
 Furthermore, the omission reward is the primary factor for agent efficiency.
 Without it, the model fails to achieve more token reduction than SFT version.
 We also find that changing the reward reweighting factor $\mu$ from 0.2 (either decreasing it to 0.1 or increasing it to 0.3) leads to a worse effectiveness–efficiency trade-off. \end{itemize}